Hecatron-Forks/documentation/docs/equipment/3d_printers/induction.md

 ##### Use isopropyl alcohol to clean anything related to the 3D-Printers

 - Ensure extruder tip is clean
-- Ensure bed is clean
+- Ensure bed is clean and dry (use isopropyl alcohol or soap and water, ensuring any cleaning is done away from the printer)
 - Check cleanliness and power status.

 ## Loading/Unloading Filament: